Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/misc.md

 KubeJS handles recipes through *recipe schemas*, which are made up of *recipe components*, essentially a mirror to a recipe type's json (de)serialization process.
 For the most part recipe schemas are made through addons, but KubeJS does have a startup event for registering custom recipe schemas in your scripts.

 {: .notice }
-This is *not* a tutorial on how to use that event, merely it is an acknowledgement of the recipe components KubeJS TFC adds to the event
+This is *not* meant to be a tutorial on how to use that event, merely an acknowledgement of the recipe components KubeJS TFC adds to the event

 ### Provided Components